Which amber countries will let in British holidaymakers?

 Amber list countries are becoming more accessible from 19 July

-While the latest update of the UK’s travel traffic light system added a few holiday options to the mix, with the Balearic Islands, Malta and Madeira all upgraded to the green list, the majority of the world’s countries remain stuck on amber.
+While the latest update of the UK’s travel traffic light system added a few holiday options to the mix, with Croatia and Bulgaria upgraded to the green list, the majority of the world’s countries remain stuck on amber.

 Most places are on the amber list, prompting harsher restrictions for returning travellers.
 However, from 19 July, fully vaccinated Brits and those under 18 can swerve quarantine when returning from amber countries.